blaugold/cli_launcher/README.md

 In addition, if the CLI is executed in the package that contains the CLI executable, the current version in that package will be launched.
 This is useful for development.

-See the API docs of `Launcher` for more details.